cs-icon.svg

 <link rel="stylesheet" href="https://unpkg.com/@contentstack/live-preview-utils/dist/main.css">

-Configure Edit button Using the editButton Object
+Configure the Edit Button using the editButton Object

-The editButton object, included in the Live Preview Utils SDK, allows you to manage the "Edit" button, enabling customization for both the Live Preview portal and external applications.
+The editButton object, in theLive Preview Utils SDK, allows you to manage and customize the Edit button for both the Live Preview portal and external apps.

 It offers the following features:

-• Enable/disable the "Edit" button
+• Enable/disable the Edit button

-• Include/exclude the "Edit" button from inside/outside the Live Preview panel
+• Include/exclude the Edit button from inside/outside the Live Preview panel

-• Adjust the position of the "Edit" button using eight over predefined positions
+• Adjust the position of the Edit button using eight over predefined positions

 The editButton object contains four keys: